IvannKurchenko/blog-data-prototyping/POST.md

 }
 ````

-And here we can spot first problem: we have to write a lot of similar and straightforward code to instantiate
+And here we can spot the first problem: we have to write a lot of similar and straightforward code to instantiate data
-data for our tests, such as `Expense` objects.
-Implementation and maintaining of such codebase is tedious and problematic, because
+for our tests, such as `Expense` objects.
+Implementation and maintenance of such a codebase are tedious and problematic
-each domain model change leads to many small fixes in the tests.
+because each domain model change leads to many small fixes in the tests.

 Along with this, we need to fill plenty of fields with values we really don't care about in scope of tests,
 such as `card` field in `Expense` class.